Early Prime Day deal: Buy the Eero 6 mesh router, get a free Echo Dot and free Hue bulbs

 The deal won't be live until Prime Day (Oct.
 13), but you'll also be able to save $75 on a three-pack of last year's Eero system.
 There's no support for Wi-Fi 6 with this one (and no free Philips Hue bulbs or Echo speakers), but it's still a perfectly capable system for people with ISP speeds of less than 500Mbps.
 A well-reviewed mesh router with two extenders for anything less than $200 is a steal.
 Read more on CNET.

-Discuss: Best Prime Day 2020 networking deals: Buy the Eero 6 mesh router, get a free Echo Dot and free Philips Hue bulbs
+Discuss: The best networking deals of Prime Day 2020: Buy the Eero 6 mesh router, get a free Echo Dot and free Philips Hue bulbs

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.